Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Januari 2025 17.26.40 UTC
+- WIB: Rabu, 1 Januari 2025 18.19.07 UTC
-- WITA: Rabu, 1 Januari 2025 18.26.40 UTC
+- WITA: Rabu, 1 Januari 2025 19.19.07 UTC
-- WIT: Rabu, 1 Januari 2025 19.26.40 UTC
+- WIT: Rabu, 1 Januari 2025 20.19.07 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude